sipcentric/node-pbx-client/README.md

 #### Make a call

-To make a call, you'll need access to browser APIs, so you'll likely need to use a bundler (Webpack, rollup, etc) to bundle this library to run in a browser.
+To make a call, you'll need access to browser APIs, so you'll likely need to use a bundler (Webpack, Rollup, etc) to bundle this library to run in a browser.

 Once you've got the library running in a browser, you'll be able to call the `.dial()` method on the ua.